-California isn’t known for its consistent sunshine and wonderful weather for no reason.
+California is known for its consistent sunshine and wonderful weather.
 And although the Tri-Valley has been ranked one of the best places to visit in the United States for its perfectly comfortable weather (amongst other awesome reasons!), we’ll admit that sometimes the sun can get the best of us.
-Luckily, there are plenty of fun things to do to beat the heat locally.
+Luckily, there are plenty of fun things to do to beat the heat.
 Read below for 11 ways to escape super hot days in the Tri-Valley.

 Photo by: @scutler18

 The Tri-Valley is home to two gorgeous lakes which allow visitors to participate in fun water-activities like boating, fishing, kayaking, swimming, and stand-up paddle boarding.

 Lake Del Valle is a 5 mile long secluded body of water, nestled within Del Valle Regional Park.
 Surrounded by large valleys of beautiful oak trees, visitors can swim in a designated beach area, launch their own water vessels at the marina, or rent a boat or pontoon for a few hours or the whole day.
 FYI – cell phone service is very limited, so be prepared to unplug for the day!

 Shadow Cliffs Lake is another close-by recreational area, perfect for swimming, fishing and boating.
 Just a few minutes from the freeway, Shadow Cliffs is easily accessible with plenty of parking, shaded areas and picnic tables.
 Swimming is permitted year-round, but life guards are only provided during the summer season.